Tagirijus/plainvoice/DEVELOPMENT.md

 # The code structure

-As already written above: I tried REALYL hard to make this code be easy to understand, very well structured, modular and extendible - even in the future, hopefully.
+As already written above: I tried REALLY hard to make this code be easy to understand, very well structured, modular and extendible - even in the future, hopefully.
 Yet as more I tried to refactor (even when the program was not even finished ... pre-mature, I know) ths program to become even more dynamic, flexible, better structured and easier to understand, I fear that I might have messed up a bit.
 I fear that the code is unnecessary complicated and bloated, despite the fact that on the ground it's basically just about rendering a YAML to PDF.

 Yes, on the core it's basically just that: